The Thomas Chatterton Manuscript Project

 George Catcott v Samuel Taylor Coleridge

-George was a Bristol Librarian when he and became famous for a spat with Coleridge.
+George was a Bristol Librarian when he became famous for a spat with Coleridge.

 George Symes Catcott